lygstate/lygstate.github.com/_posts/2014-05-18-Flexible-DLL-or-Static-Library-Linkage-Configurations.md

 * Regular DLLs have: `_USRDLL`.
 Regular DLL means that it is not a MFC extension DLL.
 Regular DLLs can be C or C++ DLLs.
   C DLL is the normal case.
 C++ DLL is not compiler neutral due to name mangling.
 Regular DLLs can choose to use or not use MFC.
 Regular DLLs can also choose to use MFC in a static library or a shared DLL.
-* All projects using MFC as a shared DLL have: _AFXDLL.
+* All projects using MFC as a shared DLL have: `_AFXDLL`.
 No matter it is a static library, DLL or application, using MFC in a shared DLL needs this macro.
-* MFC extension DLLs have: `_AFXEXT _AFXDLL`. _AFXDLL is actually from the fact that an MFC extension DLL must use MFC as a shared DLL. _AFXEXT makes special arrangement for these extension DLLs.
+* MFC extension DLLs have: `_AFXEXT _AFXDLL`. `_AFXDLL` is actually from the fact that an MFC extension DLL must use MFC as a shared DLL. `_AFXEXT` makes special arrangement for these extension DLLs.
 There are extra requirements to write such DLLs to work correctly.
-Obviously, any client using an MFC extension DLL must use MFC as a shared DLL, therefore define _AFXDLL too.
+Obviously, any client using an MFC extension DLL must use MFC as a shared DLL, therefore define `_AFXDLL` too.

 For the bold bullets above, remember that the compile time macros apply when the target static library or DLL is built.
 When the client of the target is compiled, even it includes the header files from the target, the macros applied on